 Infection: As well as killing cancer cells, cetuximab can reduce the number of cells that fight infection in the body (white blood cells).
 This increases the risk of developing an infection or reactivating an inactive infection (e.g., herpes, shingles).
 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of white blood cells in your blood.

 Infusion-related reactions: There have been reports of severe infusion-related reactions, sometimes resulting in death, in people with who were given cetuximab.
 Your health care provider will closely monitor you during and after the infusion.
 These reactions usually occur within 30 minutes to 2 hours of starting the infusion.
+Your doctor will probably want you to stay at the clinic for at least one hour after the infusion is finished, to watch for signs of an infusion reaction.

 If you experience symptoms of an infusion reaction, such as fever, chills, difficulty breathing, tightness of chest or throat, stomach upset, and rash, tell your health care provider immediately.